Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Data examples

-Note that observations 1 through to 373 were recorded from 2~January 2015 to 23~June 2016 (the day of the EU referendum) and observations 374 through to 468 were recorded from 24 June 2016 to 4 November 2016.
-This implies that the final 95 observations were recorded after the EU referendum, meaning that there are 50 observations between the EU referendum and the observations to be forecast in the first step.
-Thus, the increase of the lines when $N$ is roughly between 50 and 60 corresponds to an increased bias of the Yule Walker estimator due to non-stationarity when pre-referendum data is starting to be used for the estimation of the prediction coefficients.
-Another important observation is that in the post-referendum part of the diagram ($25 \leq N \leq 45$) the data does not show a great degree of non-stationarity, for the purpose of forecasting.
-More clearly, we cannot distinguish it from data that were stationary in terms of the MSPE observed.
-This can be seen from the fact that the MSPE has more of a constant or decreasing shape than it is `U-shaped'.
-For all $h$ the minimum empirical MSPE for forecasting the data from the end of the estimation set is obtained somewhere between around 30 and 50.
-More precisely, we choose $(p_{\rm ls}, \hat N_{\rm ls})$ as $(6, 35)$, $(7, 47)$ and $(7, 46)$, for $h=1,2,3$, respectively.
-For $h=1$ we see $6.40 \times 10^{-9}$, for $h=2$ we see $5.14 \times 10^{-9}$, for $h=3$ we see $5.08 \times 10^{-9}$).
-When using the stationary approach we choose $\hat p_{\rm s}$ as $6$, when $h=1,2,3$, respectively.
-For $h=1$ we see $9.35 \times 10^{-9}$, for $h=2$ we see $8.55 \times 10^{-9}$, for $h=3$ we see $8.65 \times 10^{-9}$).
-The numbers are summarised in Table~\ref{ftse_numbers}.
+The observations 1 through to 373 were recorded from 2~January 2015 to 23~June 2016 (the day of the EU referendum) and observations 374 through to 607 were recorded from 24~June 2016 to 26~May 2017.
+This implies that the final 234 observations were recorded after the EU referendum, meaning that there are 175 observations between the EU referendum and the observations to be forecast in the first step.
+Thus, the last minimum of the lines, when $N$ is roughly about 170, corresponds to the time of the referendum.
+The sudden increase of the trMAPE indicates the change in bias of the Yule Walker estimator due to non-stationarity when pre-referendum data is starting to be used for the estimation of the prediction coefficients.
+Another important observation is that also the post-referendum part of the diagram ($40 \leq N \leq 175$) shows signs of non-stationarity.
+More specifically, each phase of up-movement indicate that the variance is reduced less than the squared bias increases.
+The increase from the first (and global) minimum at around $N \approx 60$ onwards corresponds to taking data from the end of November 2016 and earlier into account and might correspond to changes due to effects of the election of the US president.
+The minimum trMAPE for forecasting the data from the end of the estimation set are summarised in Table~\ref{ftse_numbers}.
+We observe that for $h=1,2,3,4$ the optimum segment size is roughly 60 such that no observations prior to November 2016 are used for estimation.
+For $h=5$ the optimum segment size is 41 and thus even smaller.
+This implies that no observation prior to the presidential election in the US are used for estimation of the forecasting coefficients.